willkg/douglas/docs/config_variables.rst

 You can add your own personal configuration variables to ``config.py``.
 You can put any ``py["name"] = value`` statements that you want in ``config.py``.
-You can then refer to your configuration variables further down in your ``config.py`` file and in your flavour templates.
+You can then refer to your configuration variables further down in your ``config.py`` file and in your theme templates.
 This is useful for allowing you to centralize any configuration for your blog into your ``config.py`` file.